 As the technological landscape continues to evolve, the types of IT jobs employers are now hiring for has changed as well.
 For example, Mainframe, DB2, and VB.NET were once considered to be the main programming languages to perfect.
-However, an increasing number of companies are now moving toward more open source, opening the door for candidates with experience using Java or Python.
+However, an increasing number of companies are now moving toward open source, paving the way for candidates with experience using Java or Python.

 Before starting your job search, think about the following three areas to ensure you stand out as a prospective candidate: